How to Apply

 - Official Test Score Reports

-- GMAT or GRE required of all applicants, except LL.M.
+- GMAT or GRE (optional)

 - TOEFL/IELTS is required of international students whose native language is not English and who have not earned a university degree where English was the primary language of instruction.